randys-review-questions/randys-review-questions.github.io/README.md

  dynamically generated using `quizgenerate.js` in the `scripts` directory.
 An example of a static version of such a page can be found in `pages/nonAc/pokegeo/example.html`.
  * `test.html`: HTML source for the quiz page in *test mode*, also mostly generated using `quizgenerate.js`.
-A human-written example can be found in `pages/nonAc/pokegeo/example-test.html`.
+A static example can be found in `pages/nonAc/pokegeo/example-test.html`.
  * `page_data.csv`: CSV containing metadata to be displayed on the page.
 A blank template can be found in the `templates` directory.